Conference Tours

 Join us for a fun and informative bus ride through “America’s Finest City,” as we travel to some of San Diego’s most innovative transit-oriented developments.
 Smart growth developments are a key goal, but they also require extra planning.
 The San Diego Housing Commission is partnering with the San Diego Redevelopment Agency to discuss the challenges that go into planning, designing and financing these developments.
 You will also learn how the Housing Commission’s three-year TOD plan and strategic public/private partnerships have helped San Diego increase TOD around the city, helping hundreds of low- to moderate-income families.
 One destination will be the construction of Estrella del Mercado, a 92-unit complex in the Barrio Logan neighborhood.
 Mercado is part of a 311,000 square foot transit-oriented, mixed-use development that will include the community’s first major grocery store.
 The housing commission has been an innovator in creating affordable housing close to public transportation.
 In fact, the agency is headquartered at the “Smart Corner” office and retail complex, a cluster of residential and commercial spaces overlooking a busy trolley line.
 Transportation includes a trolley and walking.
 Light refreshments will be provided.

+Tour 7.
 Resident Ownership of Neighborhood Change: Smart Growth & Equitable Development Come Together at the Village at Market Creek

 1:30 pm – 4:30 pm